Lin-Brain-Lab/OHBM-2023-Emotionally-Cued-Mismatch-Negativity-in-Deep-Brain-Stimulation-Patients-with-Depression/README.md

-# OHBM-2023-Emotionally-Cued-Mismatch-Negativity-in-Deep-Brain-Stimulation-Patients-with-Depression
+# OHBM2023: Emotionally Cued Mismatch Negativity in Deep Brain Stimulation Patients with Depression
 Extended and ongoing data relating to the OHBM 2023 poster entitled Emotionally-Cued Mismatch Negativity in Deep Brain Stimulation Patients with Depression

-Note: Data here reported is from 3 female participants with TRD ages 22, 70, and 64 and was collected at two visits occuring 2- and 4-weeks post DBS implantation.
+Note: Data here reported is from 3 female participants with TRD ages 22, 70, and 64 and was collected at two visits occurring 2- and 4-weeks post DBS implantation.

 ## Brain Vision Analysis
-Initial preprocessing was carried out in BrainVision Analyzer and included DC detrend, bandpass and notch filters, rereferencing to TP9 mastoid electrode and occular correction.
+Initial preprocessing was carried out in BrainVision Analyzer and included DC detrend, bandpass and notch filters, rereferencing to TP9 mastoid electrode and ocular correction.
 <details>
   <summary> Full pipeline details available here
   </summary>